The Kids & Horses Team

 Vince Pirozzi

-Facility/Safety Manager, PATH-certified Instructor
+Program Director & Facility/Safety Manager, PATH-certified Instructor

 Vince was born and raised in New York City.
 He has 38 years of firefighter/paramedic experience, and was commander of Carson City mounted police for 10 years!
 Vince became an instructor in 2013.
 His favorite part of teaching is helping his students reach their goals.
 Fun Fact: Vince enjoys building detailed model boats!